Reluctant Germany casts cloud over Europe's bank revamp

 The debate comes at a delicate moment in Europe's economic recovery and could yet foil the banking union.

-Ireland and Spain, which both required international emergency aid to tackle their banking problems, will end those programmes in the coming weeks.
+Ireland and Spain, which both required international emergency aid to tackle their banking problems, will end those programs in the coming weeks.

 But bank health checks next year - by the ECB and then by regulators across the wider European Union - could reveal losses on loans and capital holes at banks.